lauracondon/pands-project2021/README.md

 # 2. Summary of the Fisher Iris Data Set

 The Fisher Iris data set is a multivariate data set consisting of a total of one hundred and fifty samples of iris flowers.
 Fifty samples were collected from each of three different species of iris (iris setosa, iris virginica and iris versicolor) by Edgar Anderson.
-Four attributes are recorded for each sample - sepal length, sepal width, petal length, petal width - as well as the class identifier (the species of the iris).
+Four attributes are recorded for each sample - sepal length, sepal width, petal length, petal width - as well as the class identifier (the species of iris).
 All measurements are given in centimeters **[1]**.

 R.A.
 Fisher first published this dataset in the article 'The Use of Multiple Measurements in Taxonomic Problems' in 1936.
 In it, Fisher uses the dataset to create a linear discriminant model in order to classify the three different species of iris.
 Edgar Anderson also published an article in 1936, entitled 'The Species Problem in Iris' in which he uses the information from the dataset, in combination with additional research, to hypothesize that iris versicolor is an amphidiploid hybrid of iris setosa and iris virginica **[2]**.
 This hypothesis was confirmed by Yoong Lim et. al in 2007 in the article 'Parental Origin and Genome Evolution in the Allopolyploid Iris versicolor' **[3]**.

 ![Iris Species](/README-images/species-of-iris.PNG)

 <p align="center">
-    <i>Petals and Sepals of the Three Iris Species</i> **[4]**.
+    <i>Petals and Sepals of the Three Iris Species</i> <b>[4]</b>.
 </p>

 Since its publication, Fisher's Iris dataset has become tremendously popular for use in machine learning and statistics.
 According to Wiley Online Library, it has been cited in other publications 8,336 times - 547 times in 2020 alone, reflecting its continued popularity **[5]**.
 Wiley also records that it has been referenced in 41 patents, ranging from medical devices to a data mining and analytics suite called KnowledgeSTUDIO first released in 1999 and still available today **[6]**.